fiomfd/MATLAB.livescript/README.md

 Here are some lecture notes on mathematics created by MATLAB live script.
 These are mlx files containing LaTeX description, MATLAB codes and their outputs.

 - live-ct.mlx: X-ray transform on the plane
-- live_diff.mlx: Differentiability of One-Variable Functions
+- live-diff.mlx: Differentiability of One-Variable Functions
 - live-fourier.mlx: Convergence and Divergence of Fourier Series
 - live-numerical-ode.mlx: Numerical Solutions to ODEs
 - live-ode.mlx: Solving Ordinary Differential Equations